-Whether you graduate from UB or leave without a diploma, you maintain access to the MyUB Portal indefinitely.
+Whether you graduate from UB or leave without a diploma, you retain access to the MyUB Portal indefinitely.
 This allows you to access your UB student records, including transcripts, through MyUB as you could when you were a student.
-Network services access (e-mail, labs, etc.) is maintained for 2 semesters after your last date of enrollment.
+Network services access (e-mail, labs, etc.) is maintained for two semesters after your last date of enrollment.

 Former students who attended UB prior to Fall 2003 did not have MyUB accounts and, therefore, will not have access to MyUB.
 You can request transcripts and other student records through the Office of Records and Registration.

 A netID is created for employees of UB during the hiring process.
 Services are available during the time of employment.
 Once an employee leaves UB, all computer access is terminated.
 Exceptions may be requested only by the individual’s Dean or, for non-academic staff, a department head.

 * Note: Staff and faculty account profiles are not configured to allow full use of computer labs, namely access to the printers.
 You are encouraged to use departmental printers.
 If access to computer lab printers is required, please contact the OTS Call Center for details.
 Changing your account to print in the labs may take 2-5 business days.